$1000 extra dollars in your bank account every single month. What would that amount of money mean for you?

 You can become the missing link between the customer and the meal or other items – deliver these items to the consumer, and earn that extra money on your own schedule.

 Our furry buddies need a nice place to stay when we go to work.

 If you have enough space in your house and a love for animals, you can start a pet “daycare” in your own home and earn money doing it.

 Rewarding and fun as it may be, pet daycare or pet sitting is a business that can make an extra $1000 a month, unlike any other.

-All successful pet sitters invest in insurance, local marketing, organized record-keeping, and relevant legal services (to reduce liability and manage contracts).
+All successful pet sitters invest in insurance, local marketing, organized record-keeping, online surveys, and relevant legal services (to reduce liability and manage contracts).

 To succeed as a pet sitter, you’ll need to have a love for animals, patience, a place for the animals to play, and knowledge about whatever breeds you’re caring for.

 While it was difficult for me to find a news story dedicated solely to a successful pet sitter, I did find this forum on the Rover website.